centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/commands.md

     -DWITH_TESTING=0 .
 ```

-At this step, the software will check for existence and usability of the rerequisites.
+At this step, the software will check for existence and usability of the prerequisites.
 If one cannot be found, an
 appropriate error message will be printed.
-Otherwise an installation summary will be printed.
+Otherwise, an installation summary will be printed.

 > If you need to change the options you used to compile your software, you might want to remove the *CMakeCache.txt*
 > file that is in the *build* directory.
 This will remove cache entries that might have been computed during the last